META 2017 Workshop on Meta-Programming Techniques and Reflection

 Workshop Format and Submissions

 This workshop welcomes the presentation of new ideas and emerging problems as well as mature work as part of a mini-conference format.
 Furthermore, we plan interactive brainstorming and demonstration sessions between the formal presentations to enable an active exchange of ideas.
+Therefore, we seek the following kinds of publications:

 - technical paper: max.
 8 pages, excluding references